bryding/FinalFactoryModTemplate/README.md

 1. Open the root folder in Unity
 1. Place a preview image file for Steam (Must be \<1MB) in the template project root folder.
 It must be called Preview.png or Preview.jpg
   * This is the image that will show for your mod on the steam workshop when you upload the mod
+1. Install the Unity hub, and use the unity hub to open this project folder.
+This will prompt to install Unity 2022.3.39f1.

 > WARNING
 > Known Issue: When you first open the project, you may get error that assemblies failed to load (e.g. Unity.Netcode.Runtime).